JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_from_value.rst

 Inputs
 ------

-- **Value** - A value that is the X,Y and Z component of the output vector.
+- **Value** - A value that is the X, Y and Z component of the output vector.

 Outputs
 -------